petermr/openVirus/subprojects/medrxiv/OVERVIEW.md

 ```
 This can be layered on top of Ferret, and R. It (hopefully) protects the new user to use a single syntax , simpler than what is out there.

+# Tasks
+We need the following .
+All are at least in prototype:
+* `medrxiv` and `biorxiv` `Ferret`s
+* PDF to text
+* text indexer
+* update of `dataTables` with better pointers and bibliography
+* index dataTable cells with Wikidata, not Wikipedia
+* add some display/demos
+* make video